Published Jul 19, 2022

 • Cosmetic surgery following an accident

 Note: The Medicare beneficiary should always consult their primary care physician prior to making a dermatology appointment to determine medical necessity.
+You should also check whether your requested procedure needs prior authorization from Medicare before it is approved.

 Cost of Dermatology Services With Medicare